 Harassment is conduct directed toward a victim that includes but is not limited to, repeated or continuing unconsented contact that would cause a reasonable individual to suffer emotional distress that actually causes the victim to suffer emotional distress.

-Consent is a key element of a stalking charge.
+Lack-of-Consent is a key element of a this charge.
 Unconsented contact is any contact that the other party does not want and can include:

 - Entering the persons property of workplace